The USDA defines food insecurity as “a lack of consistent access to enough food for an active, healthy life.”

 - Students face food insecurity more at the beginning of the semester after purchasing course materials such as books and near the end of the semester before finals.

 Swipe Out Hunger UVM

-The University of Vermont is piloting a meal share program in the 2018-2019 academic year.
+The University of Vermont piloted its meal share program in the spring of 2019.
 The program operates as a partnership between the Food Insecurity Working Group, UVM Dining, and the Swipe Out Hunger national campaign.
 This pilot program is intended to help students with short-term financial difficulties until another more sustainable funding source/community resources can be put into place.
 It is not intended to cover food/meals for the semester.

 How it Works: Meal donation drives will be hosted the week before finals during peak times at dining locations across campus.
-Students with unlimited meal plans will be able to stop by in dining locations to donate one guest meal swipe each semester, which will be redistributed to students facing food insecurity throughout the year.
-This transitional program aims to provide meals (up to 14 per academic year) for students in financial crisis until a more sustainable solution can be found.
+Students can donate one guest meal swipe each semester, which will be redistributed to students facing food insecurity throughout the year.
+This transitional program provides meals (up to 14 per academic year) for students in financial crisis until a more sustainable solution can be found.